-Think of force re-rendering in React like pressing the refresh button on a webpage, even when the page seems just fine.
-In the React world, it means telling a component to update and redraw itself, even if nothing has really changed in the data (state/props) it uses.
+Force re-rendering in React is like pressing the refresh button on a webpage, even when the page seems just fine.
+In React, it means telling a component to update and redraw itself, even if nothing has really changed in the data (stat/props) it uses.

 Let’s take a closer look at how React’s rendering process works by default.
 To understand when and why you might need to nudge React into re-rendering, you need to get familiar with its underlying architecture.